 *The refining of Buriti Oil can deplete some of the nutrients and fatty acids / omega oils.
 Unfortunately, because Buriti has a pleasing, but dominant aroma, it is often refined when it’s to be added to pre-made skincare products.

 Contraindications & Cautions

-Buriti is increasingly finding it’s way into high-end baby products as it is extremely gentle with no known contraindications or cautions.
+Buriti Oil is increasingly finding its way into high-end baby products as it is extremely gentle with no known contraindications or cautions.

 Buriti Oil In A Nutshell

-- Helps to protect the membranes encapsulating our skin cells, keeping them healthier for longer.
+- Helps to protect the membranes of our skin cells.

-- Very emollient which helps to rebuild, firm, smooth, moisturise and rehydrate skin cells.
+- Very emollient, which helps to moisturise and re-hydrate skin cells.

-- Buriti’s anti-inflammatory properties help to reduce the appearance of unsightly skin conditions: reducing redness, rashes, roughness and irritation.
+- Buriti’s anti-inflammatory properties help to reduce the appearance of unsightly skin conditions: reducing redness and roughness.